raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 In case this "monoid" language is too confusing or abstract, there's a more concrete way to understand this, which will also be useful in explaining the full GPU algorithm.
 Consider the snapshot of the stack at each iteration of the above simple loop.
 Then it turns out to be fairly straightforward to express a command to go from the stack at step i to the stack at step j: pop some number of elements, then push a sequence of some new ones.

 That command is a monoid.
-It has a zero: pop 0 and push nothing.
+It has a zero: pop 0 and push the empty sequence.
 Each input can be mapped to this monoid: a '(' at position i is just pop 0 and push [i], and ')' is pop 1 and push nothing.
 And the magic is that any sequence of two can be combined.
 There are two cases, depending on whether the push of the first is larger or smaller than the pop of the second.
 Here expressed in pseudocode:

 ```
 fn combine(a, b):